 Regardless of your level of fitness, strenuous hours of walking, low oxygen levels, and a variety of terrains are tough on the system.
 Physical tiredness is expected, but it is most likely felt during the final push, where climbers ascend to the summit, which typically occurs at midnight.
 Venturing at night through cold, thin air on steep inclines can even feel like an impossible task.

-Advice: Get practice beforehand to improve stamina, physical fitness and the ability to take decisions.
-Incorporated into this regimen could be periods in which the candidate is encouraged to rest, eat or drink if they want to stay healthy and full of energy.
+Advice: Get practice beforehand to improve stamina, physical fitness, and the ability to make decisions.
+Incorporated into this regimen could be periods in which the candidate is encouraged to rest, eat, or drink if they want to stay healthy and full of energy.

 A Comprehensive Guidebook for Climbing Kilimanjaro